influxdata/helm-charts/charts/kapacitor/README.md

 # Kapacitor

-##  An Open-Source Time Series ETL and Alerting Engine

-[Kapacitor](https://github.com/influxdata/kapacitor) is an open-source framework built by the folks over at [InfluxData](https://influxdata.com) and written in Go for processing, monitoring, and alerting on time series data
+[Kapacitor](https://github.com/influxdata/kapacitor) is an open-source framework used for processing, monitoring, and alerting on time series data.

 ## QuickStart